Last updated on January 13th, 2024 at 10:53 pm

 While El Manglar is technically a restaurant – we think of it as more of an attraction.
 This little establishment sits beside an estuary at the south end of Playa la Ropa.
 From your table, you can view crocodiles, iguanas and beautiful birds.
 We also think the ceviche and guacamole are quite decent!

 Read reviews from recent visitors to El Manglar on Tripadvisor.

 4. TAKE A BOAT TRIP

-There are a variety of boat trips you can take from Zihuatanejo including early morning fishing trips and snorkeling adventures that include exploring the stunning coastline, secluded coves, and hidden beaches.
+There are a variety of boat trips you can take from Zihuatanejo including early morning fishing trips, diving and snorkeling adventures.
+These trips can sometimes include exploring the stunning coastline as well as visiting secluded coves, and hidden beaches.

-You can also take a catamaran or water taxi ride to Playa Las Gatas, a popular beach on the far side of Zihuatanejo Bay that is perfect for a day trip.
-It has numerous restaurants along the shoreline as well as some nice areas in the rocks for snorkeling.
+Another option is to take a catamaran or water taxi ride to Playa Las Gatas, a popular beach on the far side of Zihuatanejo Bay.
+This can make for a fun day trip, as there are numerous restaurants along the shoreline to choose from, as well as some nice areas in the rocks for snorkeling.

 5. TURTLE RELEASE

 Since 2011, Damaris and Gene Smith have been running Campamento Tortuguero Ayotlcalli from their home on Playa Blanca – a popular turtle nesting beach just south of Zihuatanejo.